A rather bleary eyed friend, John, opened his door last week – “we’ve just arrived back from Tenerife at 4am this morning!”

 “Oh – so you won’t want to go walking in Gran Canaria starting this weekend?
 We might have to bivvy a few nights but the weather should be good”

 We ‘outdoor types’ seem to live from one expedition to the next, there is never enough time for all the potential trips.
 I’d come across the GR131 on La Gomera last December and realised it’s potential for winter walking.
 Cicerone, as ever, do guides.
 The trail links all the seven Canary Islands and I thoroughly enjoyed the Lanzarote section at the beginning of this year.
 My plan was to try and complete the other Islands this winter.
 Gran Canaria would easily fit into the week I had free.

 A day later – “Yes I’ll come, what do we need?”

 Planning went into overdrive and within a couple of days we had booked accommodation for every night to reduce the amount of gear needed.
-This did involve however the use of taxis for complicated transfer link ups and I wasn’t confident of my some of my telephone conversations in Spanish.
+This did involve however the use of taxis for complicated transfer link-ups, and I wasn’t confident some of my telephone conversations in Spanish.

 The Map Shop at Upton-on-Severn sent me a map by the next day, one of the superb Discovery Tour and Trail series.
 I’d got my rucksack weight down to 6kg, John’s was only a couple of Kilograms heavier, but he was much fitter than I having just completed the Cape Wrath Trail with camping gear.
 We were ready to go.